-How to Study for Biology
+How to Study for Biology: Tips From a Teacher

 I’ve taught high school biology for many years.
 I also help students prepare for graduation examinations.
 The tips and techniques described in this article are ones that help my students develop good study skills and do well in biology tests and exams.